njensen58/my-creations/README.md

-This is a collections of miniature web applications, games, or whatever was made as a result of practicing old and new skills.
+This is a collection of miniature web applications, games, tools, or whatever, that were made as a result of practicing old and new skills.